jackdesert/arscca/doc/faq.md

 A: If the PAX system were perfect (and the classing system, for that matter), then yes.

-Q: Should I esteem fast drivers more than slow ones?
-A: That's up to you.
-Here's a mind bender for you:
-   Instead of saying, "He beat me", try saying
-   "His car beat mine."
-It has a different flavor.

-Q: How to have FUN
+Q: How to have FUN (also see templates/blog/fun.md)
 A: Some folks might laugh that this is even in here, but here is a list of things that may lure folks into the racing scene.
 That is, don't assume everyone is here for the same reasons.